Nicolas Bouvier: Life

 That Nicolas Bouvier lived in movement does not mean that he did not enjoy himself in Switzerland.
 Quite the contrary: he was involved in various activities, creating the progressive Gruppe Olten with Frisch and Dürrenmatt, after having left the Swiss Writers Society, which he found too conservative.
 In L'Echappée Belle, éloge de quelques pérégrins he celebrates a Switzerland "rarely spoken of: a Switzerland in movement, a nomadic Switzerland."
 The Swiss, sedentary?
 "You must be joking!
 In fact, the Swiss are the most nomadic people in Europe.
 Every sixth Swiss has chosen to live his life abroad."
 Reasonable?
 "It remains to be seen!
 Under the ordered surface, the varnish of the Helvetic 'as it should be,' I sense the passage of great strata of the irrational, a deaf fermentation, so present in the first thrillers of Dürrenmatt, in Fritz Zorn's Mars, a latent violence that, to me, renders this country bizarre and engaging."
 The traveller-writer, a close friend of Ella Maillart, thus sees in the history of his country "a constant of nomadism, of exile, of quest, of anxiety, a manner of not staying in place that have profoundly marked our mentality and, therefore, our literature.
 There has been, for two thousand years, a Switzerland, vagabond, pilgrim, often forced on to the road by poverty, and of which we speak all too rarely."

 Bouvier received the Prix de la Critique (1982), the Prix des Belles Lettres (1986), and in 1995 the Grand Prix Ramuz for the entirety of his work.
-On 17 February 1998, suffering from cancer, Nicolas Bouvier died, in the words of his wife, "in complete serenity."
-A few months earlier, he had written these words: "Henceforth it is in another elsewhere / that reveals not its name / in other whispers and other plains / that you must / lighter than thistle / disappear in silence / returning thus to the winds of the road" (Le dehors et le dedans, "Morte saison'").
+On 17 February 1998, suffering from cancer, Nicolas Bouvier died, in the words of his wife Eliane (1933–2022), "in complete serenity."
+A few months earlier, he had written these words: "Henceforth it is in another elsewhere / that reveals not its name / in other whispers and other plains / that you must / lighter than thistle / disappear in silence / returning thus to the winds of the road" (Le dehors et le dedans, "Morte saison'").Bouvier found his final resting place at the New Cemetery of Cologny.
+His wife Eliane, who was a daughter of top-politician Max Petitpierre and a niece of philosopher Denis de Rougemont, was buried at his site.
+The grave features two model cars of the legendary Citroën 2CV, which represent his travels around the world.